prasannals/neural_viz/README.md

 # neural_viz
 Visualization for neural networks

-### Under development

-The aim of the library is to provide a simple interface to visualize the feature representation of Convolutional Neural Networks.
-This includes support for visualizing a single image as well as visualizing the changes in learned features as you train the network. **Works with PyTorch models**.
+The aim of the library is to provide a simple interface to visualize the feature representation of Convolutional Neural Networks. **Works with PyTorch models**.

 ### GradCam classification visualization for a single image

 To obtain [GradCam](https://arxiv.org/abs/1610.02391) visualization for a single image use **grad_cam_viz** method